Faced with the crisis, companies lack responsiveness

 All are affected, but how many react?
 By taking what measures?
 Three surveys, at the global, Belgian and Walloon levels, come to the same conclusion.

 How react, or forget to react, companies in the face of the crisis?
-Several organisations have been polling business leaders about it in recent days.
+Several organisations have been polling business leaders regarding it in recent days.
 With different angles of view depending on whether their samples were global, national (Belgian) or regional (Walloon).
 On all three floors, the same conclusion: they don’t do enough.

 “Our survey reveals that raising selling prices is too often the only concrete measure taken by business leaders.”